Skip to content

 Another neo-futuristic city with wildly inventive structures liberated from architectural geometry.
 (Illustration: Bugak / iStock)

 Castagnozzi, for her part, was introduced to the Solarpunk movement more locally when she began her graduate work at SUNY New Paltz in 2016.
-As an English major, her professors taught writing through the lens of science, conservation, and art.
+As an English major, she found her professors taught writing through the lens of science, conservation, and art.
 She became interested in environmental systems throughout the Hudson Valley, at the local and federal level.
 “The environment at SUNY New Paltz … really cultivates Solarpunk,” she says.

 A rich roster of organizations have helped conserve land and establish new trails in the Hudson Valley.
 Infrastructure projects here, Castagnozzi says, align with a reimagined future of the Hudson Valley — one that is oh-so-Solarpunk.